xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-   -- bug (dkulp) Prevent crash at startup if preview background image doesn't exist
+   -- bug (dkulp)   Prevent crash at startup if preview background image doesn't exist -- bug (gil)     Set selected effect when it gets selected by a cell selection.
+Fixes #623.

 2016.44  Aug 08, 2016
    -- enh (keithsw) Add Import Notes to right click menu on timing tracks ... this will create a timing track containing notes from Polyphonic Transcription, MIDI, Audacity and Music XML files.
 All sources other than 'Timing Track' will be removed from the piano effect in a future release.